sherwoodzern/ateam-workshop/day-2/exercises/security/README.md

 zipkin                   ClusterIP      10.99.46.113    <none>        9411/TCP
 ```

 The key component in this list is the istio-ingressgateway.
 You will notice that it is a type of LoadBalancer and its external IP is localhost, for this deployment.
 The reason it is localhost in this deployment is because I am using the local Kubernetes cluster in Docker-CE.
-On the hand, if this was a true external Kubernetes cluster, such as one deployed on Oracle’s OKE, you would be provided a valid external IP address.
+On the other hand, if this was a true external Kubernetes cluster, such as one deployed on Oracle’s OKE, you would be provided a valid external IP address.

 There are two services that we will be exercising.
 The services can be invoked through curl using one of the two URLs.